 15 Serious Games Aiming to Change the World.
 Using games for purposes other than entertainment is nothing new.

 There are war games, educational games, throne games.
 But a new class of games has sprung up in recent years, designed to create awareness and raise support for a variety of global issues.
 Such serious games seek to harness the power of competition and/or novelty to attract players and get the word out for a good cause.
 Here are 15 games you can play and be a better person for it.
 Catalysts for Change: On April 3, 2012, Catalysts for Change went live online for 48 hours.
 A Closed World: Game designers in Singapore created this game because of the shortage of content concerning LGBT issues.

 Howard Rheingold on how the five web literacies are becoming essential survival skills.
 Howard Rheingold isn’t too concerned about whether Google is making us stupid or if Facebook is making us lonely.

 Those kind of criticisms, Rheingold says, miscalculate the ability humans have to change their behavior, particularly when it comes to how we use social media and the Internet more broadly.
 “If, like many others, you are concerned social media is making people and cultures shallow, I propose we teach more people how to swim and together explore the deeper end of the pool,” Rheingold said Thursday.
 Rheingold was visiting the MIT Media Lab to talk about his new book, Net Smart: How to Thrive Online, which examines how people can use the Internet not just to better themselves, but also society as a whole.

 Rheingold has a longer online history than most, going back to The WELL, one of the first online forums back in the 1980s.
-Instead, Rheingold wants to focus on how we use these tools and how users can become more mindful and literate.
 Find Courses ~ MOOC.
 Course Catalog.